arianpasquali/ternip/README.md

 ----------

 TERNIP was developed on Python 2.7 and has not been tested on earlier versions nor Python 3.0.
-Therefore, Python 2.x, where x >= 7 is recommended, but your mileage my vary on other systems.
+I forked this repository to support Python 3.

 TERNIP also depends on NLTK and dateutil.
 Please ensure both of these Python packages are installed.